Nota-NetsPresso/netspresso-trainer/docs/components/model/losses.md

 # Losses

-Loss modules is very important in the training of neural networks, because it actually guides and shapes the learning process by minimizing the loss.
-It can affect the speed of convergence during training and the overall robustness of the model.
+Loss modules are very important in the training of neural networks, because as they guide and shape the learning process by minimizing the loss.
+They can affect the speed of convergence during training and the overall robustness of the model.

-However, loss functions can vary depending on the tasks, especially in tasks like detection and segmentation, where specialized loss functions are required.
+However, loss functions can vary depending on the task, especially in tasks like detection and segmentation, where specialized loss functions are required.
 Therefore, NetsPresso Trainer provides a predefined variety of loss modules, designed for flexible use across different tasks.
 Users can seamlessly apply the appropriate loss function to their desired task through simple configuration settings.

 ## Supporting loss modules

 The currently supported methods in NetsPresso Trainer are as follows.
 Since techniques are adapted from pre-existing codes, hence most of the parameters remain unchanged.
-We notice that most of these parameter descriptions are from original implementations.
+We note that most of these parameter descriptions are derived from original implementations.

 We appreciate all the original code owners and we also do our best to make other values.